dynamictulip/MutationTestingTalk/.demo/90-Conclusion/slides.md

 # But it can help

-- Give you more trust in your tests
+- Give you more trust in your system
 - Highlight scenarios that you haven't thought about
 - Show redundant code
 - Train you to write better tests